Skip to content

 The agent can now call slack-notify with a message, and the custom job executes with access to the SLACK_WEBHOOK secret.

-Custom safe outputs separate read and write operations: agents use read-only MCP servers with allowed: tool lists, while custom jobs handle write operations with secret access after agent completion.
+Custom safe outputs separate read and write operations: agents use read-only Model Context Protocol (MCP) servers with allowed: tool lists, while custom jobs handle write operations with secret access after agent completion.

 ┌─────────────────┐ ┌─────────────────┐ ┌─────────────────┐